Joseph A. Mandarino: Career

 In 1957, he returned to Michigan Tech to take up a position as an assistant professor of mineralogy.
 He subsequently completed his Ph.D. at the University of Michigan at Ann Arbor in 1958.

 The year after completing his Ph.D., he was hired as curator of mineralogy at the Royal Ontario Museum in Toronto.
 He ultimately became the curator-in-charge of mineralogy.
 In 1980, he voluntarily left to concentrate on research and teaching at the University of Toronto, where he worked until 1991.
 He returned to the museum as an acting associate director curatorial in 1990 and finally "retired" from the museum in 1994.

 From 1968 to 1969, he was a senior research fellow of the National Research Council of Canada.
 He was the president of the Mineralogical Association of Canada (MAC) from 1973 to 1975.
 He was also a member of the Joint Committee on Powder Diffraction Standards.
 In 1983, he took over from Michael Fleischer as chairman of the Commission on New Minerals, Nomenclature and Classification (CNMNC) (formerly the Commission on New Minerals and Mineral Names (CNMMN)) of the International Mineralogical Association (IMA) until 1994, and was subsequently chairman emeritus until his death.

 Legacy

 He is best known for co-creating, with Ernest Nickel, the IMA rules for the naming of new mineral species and for his further development of the Gladstone–Dale relation creating the "compatibility index" required under IMA rules for the approval of new mineral species.
 He also created the IMA "checklist" used by all mineralogists who wish to submit a new species for recognition.
-This was in line with his lifelong interest in mineral taxonomy.
 He wrote several books, many technical papers and popular articles on such topics as minerals that were first discovered in China.

 He made 17 first descriptions of minerals, including barićite, denningite, hydroromarchite, keilite, kulanite, romarchite, marićite and walfordite.
 Through his work on setting the rules for IMA submissions, his influence on the naming of new species continues to this day.